apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

 Note the use of `navigationArea()` and `footerArea()` in the `render` calls.
 If you look at the fragment files, you will see that the fragment blocks use these names.
 This is to allow for a single fragment file to have multiple fragments.
-We are using these names just to be a little clearer in our calls, but they could just be named `navigation()` and `footer()`.
+We are using these names just to be a little clearer in our calls for this tutorial, but this could be cleaned up and both be called `area()` resulting in `{% render header.area() %}` and `{% render footer.area() %}`.

 ## Creating a default page